 This model performed in somewhat the opposite way from the top scorers — excelling at slicing and doing an alright job in our other tests, where the others did well at everything and then faltered at slicing.
 This might make it a model to consider if you are looking at a food processor primarily for slicing, but it is on the pricey side and there are much less expensive options, such as a mandoline .

-We spent about two months evaluating and testing these products, ranking their performance in over 25 distinct tests.
-The Cuisinart Elite landed near the bottom of the pack, as you can see in the chart below.
+We spent about two months evaluating and testing these products, ranking their performance in over 25 distinct tests, where the Cuisinart Elite landed near the bottom of the pack.

 We further detail exactly what the Elite did well, and what it didn't, in the sections below.
 Our tests were grouped into six weighted metrics, each receiving an individual score, that was then combined to determine the overall score.

 A dislike of chopping onions may be the primary reason that you are even considering getting one of these products in the first place.
 Even if you don't mind shedding a few tears during food preparation, any good food processor should handle chopping things with ease.
 The Cuisinart Elite did alright in this metric, earning a 6 out of 10 for its performance at chopping onions, carrots, almonds, and for the level of control offered by the "Pulse" button.